lazercaveman/StargazerJS/README.md

 The StargazerJS setup can be simply done by a JavaScript Object.

-**Include StargazerJS Framework**
+**Include StargazerJS**

-To seutup just place the code of the StargazerJS Framework.js somwhere inside your Javascript Code
+To seutup just place the code of the StargazerJS somwhere inside your Javascript Code

-**StargazerJS Framework object Setup**
+**StargazerJS object Setup**

-To seutup the StargazerJS Framework just setup a JavaScript object named setStargazer.
+To seutup the StargazerJS just setup a JavaScript object named setStargazer.

 `
 setStargazer = { };